magiblot/tvision/README.md

 The new design simply replaces `uchar` with `TColorAttr`.
 This means there are no changes in the way `TPalette` is used, yet `TPalette` is now able to store extended color attributes.

-`TColorDialog` hasn't been remodeled yet, and thus it can't be used to pick extended color attributes at runtime.
+`TColorDialog` hasn't been remodeled, and thus it can't be used to pick extended color attributes at runtime.

 ### Example: adding extended color support to legacy code